J. M. Weston

 J.M.
 Weston is a French luxury shoe company founded by Édouard Blanchard in 1891 in Limoges.

-Products
+Overview

 The company is renowned for its handmade shoes for men.
 They also produce a full line of leather goods ranging from belts and briefcases to luggage items.

 The company's most famous models are the 677 Chasse (a sturdy outdoor shoe), 598 Demi-Chasse (a dressier version of the Chasse), and the 180 Mocassin (a classic penny loafer).

+Stores

 J.M.
 Weston shoes are sold in its own boutiques, or in luxury department stores such as Harvey Nichols.